 Crema de orujo is, essentially, the Spanish version (aka stronger yet smoother version) of Bailey’s.
 Originating in Galicia, the liquor is made from the leftovers of pressing grapes.
 The combination of a 50% alcohol content and the mix of holiday flavors such as cream, coffee, cocoa and caramel is sure to keep you warm for hours at a time!
 Look out for the brands such as Sierra del Oso or Ruavieja and try out this deliciously smooth brandy for yourself!
 Equally strong in flavour but completely free of alcohol is the Spanish version of hot chocolate!
 This is popular all year round, but during the winter season it’s more common for families to head out to the markets and have a cup of coco.
 So what’s so special?
 Chocolate caliente is a thick, rich drink that can almost be eaten with a spoon!
 It’s the same stuff often paired with churros – another typical snack that is great for chilly winter days!

-Celebrating the end of the winter months are the Carnivals of Santa Cruz de Tenerife and Cádiz.
+Celebrating the end of the winter in Spain are the Carnivals of Santa Cruz de Tenerife and Cádiz.
 Capital city Tenerife throws a huge week-long Brazilian style festival and attracts partygoers worldwide looking to completely let loose through the early hours of the morning.
 For months participators prepare huge, elaborate floats resembling universal themes such as political figures, that are often parodied and made for everyone to enjoy.
 Each year the carnival invites a new theme, which will be “Caribbean” in 2017.
 Come jam out with tons of street bands and people dressed in gorgeous, colorful costumes, and don’t miss the Carnival Queen selection, in which the most beautiful candidate is crowned queen (the event is also broadcasted on TV as of late!).
 In south Spain, Cádiz throws its own festival, beginning with Erizada, or sea urchin- (yes this is really the mascot!) inspired celebrations and feasts.
 A highlight is definitely the music competition, in which local bands and music groups parade around the streets showing off their talent and sparking an eruption of cheering and dancing that lasts until dawn.
 Don’t miss out on these incredibly anticipated, well-prepared, and even envied Spanish festivals, especially if you’re down to party with a super energetic international crowd.
 Citylife heads every year to the Carnival in Cádiz, come and join us!